radelalex/exp3/source/index.rst

 * Geometrical Optics
 * Wave Optics
 * Electromagnetic Waves
-* Matter waves and Quantum Mechanics
+* Matter Waves and Quantum Mechanics

-The fields of optics and quantum mechanics are nowadays very active research areas with a  dynamically devloping areas of optical technolgies, high resolution microscopy and quantum information.
+The fields of optics and quantum mechanics are nowadays very active research areas with a dynamically developing areas of optical technolgies, high resolution microscopy and quantum information.
 All this builds on the fundations that are tackled in this course.

 .. toctree::